note location BUCKS COUNTY WRITERS WORKSHOP

 BUCKS COUNTY LIBRARY AUTHOR FEST

 Part of our table display, Nov.
 4, 2023.
-Present and past Bucks County Writers Workshop members, such as Bill Donahue, Damian McNichol, Lindsey Allingham, Sandy Cody, Melissa Sullivan, Linda Wisniewski, and Don Swaim were there to tout some of their work.
-Also available: the latest issues of the BCWW literary journal Neshaminy and the workshop's two showcase anthologies, Shocking Verbs, Lawless Nouns and Covid-19: The Pandemic Project
+Present and past Bucks County Writers Workshop members were there to tout their work, including the latest issues of the BCWW literary journal Neshaminy and the workshop's showcase anthologies, Shocking Verbs, Lawless Nouns and Covid-19: The Pandemic Project

 Neshaminy: The Bucks County Historical and Literary Journal